rl1987/trunnel/doc/trunnel.md

 To use this code in your program, include the header file and build and link with the C file.
 You'll also need to distribute both generated code files, along with trunnel-impl.h, trunnel.h, and trunnel.c.
+(Trunnel will emit those files for you when you run `python -m trunnel --write-c-files`.)

 Then you can write code that uses the generated functions documented in myformat.h.